Xunnamius/project-utils/docs/test/util/functions/ensurePackageHasBeenBuilt.md

 > **ensurePackageHasBeenBuilt**(`packageRoot`, `packageName`, `packageExports`): `Promise`\<`void`\>

-Defined in: node\_modules/@-xun/jest/dist/packages/jest/src/index.d.ts:183
+Defined in: node\_modules/@-xun/jest/dist/packages/jest/src/index.d.ts:186

-This function will throw if `packageName` (at `packageRoot`) has one or more inaccessible entry points defined in `packageExports`.
+This function will throw if at least one of `packageName`'s entry points (relative to `packageRoot` and as defined in `packageExports`, are inaccessible.
+If this package has no entry points, this function becomes a no-op.

 ## Parameters